thomased/ms_quickguide/doc/colour.md

 **_What is colour polymorphism?_**

 Colour polymorphism is defined by the presence of multiple discretely coloured variants within a single population, the rarest of which is too common to be solely due to recurrent mutation.
-A requirement that the variation be primarily genetic, that is, highly heritable, is sometimes adopted to distinguish polymorphism from polyphenism---the latter of which describes variation arising from interactions between a single genotype and varied environments.
+A requirement that the variation be primarily genetic is sometimes adopted to distinguish polymorphism from polyphenism, which describes variation arising from interactions between a single genotype and varied environments.
 Sexual dimorphism, purely ontogenetic colour change, and reversible colour variation within populations are also implicitly excluded.

-The number of morphs withing a population can vary considerably.
+Polymorphism requires the coexistence of only two morphs, but this can vary considerably.
 Dramatic examples include the 'exuberantly' polymorphic Hawaiian happy-face spider _Theridion grallator_, with over 12 morphs coexisting across four Hawaiian islands, and the poison strawberry frog _Oophaga pumilio_, with over 20 true-breeding morphs across their Central American distribution (Figure 1).

 **_How do they develop?_**